CAVEconnectome/MeshParty/docs/guide/visualization.rst

 vertex_colors will accept floating point values, in which case it will pass it through vtk's default colormap.
-Often you want to have more explicit control over the colors of vertices, and so it will also accept a numpy array of Nx3 uint8 RGB values so that you can color the mesh precisely as you'd like to.
+Often you want to have more explicit control over the colors of vertices, and so it will also accept a numpy array of Nx3 uint8 RGB or Nx4 RGBA values (0-255) so that you can color the mesh precisely as you'd like to.

 In order to help you create these colors, a colormapping function exists :func:`meshparty.trimesh_vtk.values_to_colors`.
 You can use matplotlib or seaborn colormaps to help you create the coloring scheme you would like.